-Rainald Schmidt-Kastner, M.D., serves as Associate Professor of Integrated Medical Science.
+Rainald Schmidt-Kastner, M.D., serves as Associate Professor of Neurology.
 He holds an MD degree through thesis (neuroanatomy) from University of Duesseldorf and a research-teaching degree in physiology (Habilitation) from Ruhr-University Bochum, Germany.
 He serves as Course Director for Neuroscience and Behavior; teaches medical students in neuroscience, neuroanatomy, physiology, embryology and macro-anatomy of internal organs; serves as facilitator for group teaching; and instructs graduate students in integrated morphology and brain disease.
 He serves as Section Editor for an international neuroscience journal and continues to perform scholarly activity in the area of brain ischemia-hypoxia. .

 - 1977-1983: Studies of Human Medicine, Medical Faculty, Universität Düsseldorf, Düsseldorf, Germany, completed by "Staatsexamen" (National Exam in Medicine)

 - 1984: MD-Doktor der Medizin (Dr.med.) by thesis (summa cum laude), Medical Faculty, University of Düsseldorf, Düsseldorf, Germany

 - 1992: Qualification to Lecture in Physiology and Evidence for Scholarly Research ("Habilitation" and "Privat-Dozent" - PD), Ruhr-Universität Bochum, Germany

 - 2011-Present: Charles E. Schmidt College of Medicine, Florida Atlantic University, Boca Raton, Florida

 - 2008-2011: Clinical Assistant Professor of Integrated Medical Science

 - 2006-2008: Visiting Assistant Professor of Integrated Medical Science